Sew 'n' Sew

 Acts 16 recounts Paul going to Philippi.
 On the Sabbath he went to the city gate by the river where women gathered to pray. (v.
 13) It was unusual that he, as a trained religious leader, would go outside the temple to a marginalized group of people, as women were in that culture.
 There he met Lydia, a seller of purple [dye], who opened her home to him while he was there.
 Perhaps they walked back and forth together each day to go to the river and pray and minister and then home again-like a church conference.
 His presence disrupted business in the city as he testified to Christ and it got him arrested and imprisoned.
 He was freed on a legal Roman technicality.
 But it didn't end there.
 Because of his experience, his ministry opened up to the larger world as reported in Acts.
 In parting to go to Thessalonica, he visited Lydia, one of the women of the river prayer group.
 We don't know if he bought anything from her as a seller; their relationship was more important than the product.

-Ten to twelve women meet on the 2nd Tuesday of every month to sew.
+Ten to twelve women meet on the 2nd Tuesday of every month to sew. and womenship at Heritage Village Commons.
 Newcomers are always welcome, even if they don't sew.
-One member, a non-sewer, uses her gifts of helping to serve coffee, help with lunch, and pick up donations from those who are now home-bound and participate by making things in the quiet of their home.
+One member, a non-sewer, uses her gifts of helping to serve coffee, and pick up donations from those who are now home-bound and participate by making things in the quiet of their home.
 Lunch and conversation is shared; no one is excluded.
 Women as the keepers hold the confidence of their sharing and steadfastness of doing after the spirit of Hebrews 3:14: For we share in Christ, if only we hold our first confidence firm to the end.
 The mission uses their hands as the hands of Christ with sacredness to its cause and trusting where it all goes.